BlackOpsOne/Cheating-PSA/pages/t5/Stealth-Cheating.md

-# Black Ops: Stealth Cheating
+# Black Ops - Stealth Cheating

 ## Dvars/Commands
 The following commands/Dvars can be modified or used to cheat: